 Upon receiving the first Authentication frame, the responder shall(#676):

 Validate(#676) that the AKM indicated in AKM Suite Selector element is an IEEE 802.1X AKM.
+Otherwise, processing status is set to STATUS_INVALID_AKMP.(#965)

 Validate(#676) that the selected IEEE 802.1X AKM indicated in AKM Suite Selector element is supported.
 Otherwise processing status is set to STATUS_INVALID_AKMP.

-Extract(#676) an EAPOL PDU from the Encapsulation field, and process(#676) it.
+If the validation is successful, extract(#676)(#965) an EAPOL PDU from the Encapsulation field, and forward the EAPOL PDU to the PAE.(#980)

 The responder then shall construct(#676) the second Authentication frame of the exchange as follows: